Wicked Animals—Disgusting or Beneficial?

+The story here is about wicked animals.
 As humans, we seem to come preset with certain criteria for finding joy in certain animals.
 Who can resist a cute ball of fluff like a furry puppy or kitten?
 Who has not melted at the sight of baby birds in a nest, even though some of them have a face only a mother could love?
-Who hasn't "oooh'd" and "ahhh'd" over a baby fawn taking its first steps when watching a documentary?
+We all love watching a fuzzy baby animal taking its first steps.

-My perception on this is that it has everything to do with the way you grow up.
+I believe a lot stems from the way we grow up.
 We are the sum of our experiences.
 If you ever had a bad experience with a certain animal as a youngster, chances are, you're going to grow up being cautious, if not fearful, of that same animal.
 If you had a good experience, then you will probably remember that animal with joy.

-So let's take a look at some not so popular animals and as we learn about them, perhaps our views and perceptions will change.
+So let's take a look at some not so popular animals, wicked animals and as we learn about them, perhaps our views and perceptions will change.

 What Are The Biggest Influences In Our Lives?

-What do you think are some of the biggest factors that influence our life growing up?
+What do you think are some of the biggest factors that influence our lives growing up?

-These same things tend to shape our views regarding our feelings or thoughts towards places, people, animals, and other things.
+There are many things that shape our views regarding towards places, people, animals and other things.